alphagov/govuk-frontend/docs/installation/get-started.md

     </body>
     ```

-4. Run your application and check you can show and hide sections of the accordion by selecting the buttons.
+4. Run your application and check it works the same way as the Design System accordion example, by selecting the buttons and checking the accordion shows and hides sections.

 In your live application: